jchardy7/unwrapped/FINDINGS.md

 - **Missing values are minimal.** Only 3 columns have any nulls at all (artists, album_name, track_name — 1 row each, 0.001%).
 This is unusually clean for a real-world dataset.

 - **The cleaning pipeline removed 21% of rows (24,417).** The primary culprits are likely duplicate track IDs across genre assignments (the same track appears in multiple genre buckets in the raw export) and rows failing range validation.
-The deduplication step — keeping the most complete row per track_id — is the most impactful cleaning step.
+The deduplication step, keeping the most complete row per track_id, is the most impactful cleaning step.

 - **Popularity is well-distributed** (mean 33.2, median 35.0, roughly symmetric) with only 2 IQR outliers.
 This suggests the 0–100 scale is being used across its full range, though a small cluster of tracks with popularity = 0 may represent delisted or very obscure tracks rather than truly zero-popularity songs.